-Serbia: EU Regulations for the Construction of new Thermal Power Plants6.
-December 2016. / News Serbia Energy
+Serbia: EU Regulations for the Construction of new Thermal Power Plants, News Serbia Energy

 The specialist for EU law in the field of environmental protection, Zoran Sretic announced on December 1 that for the construction of new thermal power plants it is necessary to implement all procedures in line with EU.
 He issued the statement with reference to the plan for the construction of thermal power plant in Stavalj near Sjenica.
 In the Report for 2016, Energy Community warned Serbia that it failed to make significant progress regarding the use of energy from renewable sources.
 Air pollution in Serbia is two times higher than recommendations by World Health Organization.